John Colter – 6 Years from Civilisation

 Colter swam ashore first leaving Potts in the canoe along with both their rifles.
 After reaching shore Colter was beaten and stripped naked, and upon seeing what had happened Potts decided to go out fighting, picking up a rifle and shooting one of the Indians.
 The response to this was the several hundred Indians surrounding the banks all opened fire at the same time and Potts died in a hail of bullets.
 His body was brought to shore and hacked into pieces, which made Colter think his fate wouldn’t end up being much better.

 After taking him to a council meeting that he couldn’t understand a word of, they told Colter to run.
-It was at this point he realised that he was the center piece of their days entertainment and after getting a short head start he would be pursued by some of the tribes young warriors, who were all competing to kill him first.
+It was at this point he realized that he was the centerpiece of their day’s entertainment and after getting a short head start he would be pursued by some of the tribe’s young warriors, who were all competing to kill him first.

 — John Bradbury, 1817

-He managed to get a blanket from the Indian and after running for about 5 miles reached the Madison river were he hid through the night in a beaver lodge.
-The next day he started the 11 day walk to a traders post at Little Big Horn, and after helping to build another fort in 1810 decided to leave the wilderness for good.
-At the point of his return he had been gone from civilisation for close to 6 years.
+He managed to get a blanket from the Indian and after running for about 5 miles reached the Madison River where he hid through the night in a beaver lodge.
+The next day he started the 11-day walk to a trader’s post at Little Big Horn, and after helping to build another fort in 1810 decided to leave the wilderness for good.
+At the point of his return, he had been gone from civilisation for close to 6 years.